Teams in these age groups play under one of the following leagues:

 Teams play at various fields in the Omaha metro area.
 Some travel may be required (ie. Bellevue, Blair, Elkhorn, Fremont, Gretna, Millard, Murray, Nebraska City, Omaha, Papillion, Plattsmouth, Ralston, Springfield, Lincoln, York, Council Bluffs, IA, Glenwood, and IA, Sioux City, IA).

 Practices - location and number of - will be determined by the coach.
 Location may vary depending on field availability throughout the City of Bennington.
+Most practices are held at the Bennington Middle School, Bus Barn and Bennington High School practice fields.

 Teams will likely compete in one or more tournaments during the season.
 This is organized by the team coach and tournament fees are in addition to the regular registration fee.